Death of Arina Glazunova: Background

 Arina Glazunova (Арина Глазунова) was born on 13 February 2000 in Moscow and was a graduate of the Russian Academy of National Economy and Public Administration.
 Glazunova travelled to visit friends in Tbilisi, before her fatal accident.
-Around 2:30 a.m. on 27 September 2024, Glazunova was walking with a friend through First Republic Square in the city center and singing the song "For the Last Time", while filming the walk on her phone.
-Glazunova failed to notice the edge of the underpass and tripped into it backwards, falling from a height of 5 meters.
-She was taken to the hospital with numerous fractures, including the base of her skull, and died that morning at 9:15 a.m.
+Around 2:30 a.m. on 27 September 2024, Glazunova was walking with a friend through First Republic Square in the city center, singing the song "For The Last Time" while filming the walk on her phone.
+Glazunova failed to notice the edge of the underpass and tripped into it backwards, falling from a height of 5 m.
+She was taken to the hospital with numerous fractures, including the base of her skull, and died the same day.

 Aftermath

 The incident caused a wide resonance online after the video of her death was shared.
 At the site of Glazunova's fall, a spontaneous memorial was organized with flowers in memory of the deceased.
 Local residents started a discussion on social networks about the underpass.
 According to them, the lack of a fence threatens the lives of other passers-by.
 Some Internet users noted that the crossing is not fenced in any way and said that if no action is taken, the tragedy could happen again.
 The edge of the subway passage was only 30 centimeters tall at the time of the incident.

 Glazunova's funeral was held at Vagankovsky cemetery in Moscow.
 Prior to her funeral, Glazunova's parents traveled to Georgia to repatriate her body to Russia.
 Later, a barrier was installed in the location of her fall to prevent a similar accident from happening again.